Herbert Lom: Career

-Lom's film debut was in the Czech film Žena pod křížem ("Woman Under the Cross", 1937) followed by the Boží mlýny ("Mills of God", 1938).
+Lom's film debut was in the Czechoslovak film Žena pod křížem ("Woman Under the Cross", 1937) followed by the Boží mlýny ("Mills of God", 1938).
 His early film appearances were mainly supporting roles, with the occasional top billing.
 At this time he also changed his surname to Lom ("quarry" or "breakage" in Czech) because it was the shortest he found in a local telephone directory.

 Due to the occupation of Czechoslovakia by Nazi Germany, Poland and Hungary in 1938–39, Lom emigrated to Britain in 1939.
 He made numerous appearances in British films throughout the 1940s, usually in villainous roles, although he later appeared in comedies as well.
 Despite his mother's Jewish ancestry, Lom's parents survived to join him in England.

 He managed to escape being typecast as a European heavy by securing a diverse range of casting, including as Napoleon Bonaparte in The Young Mr. Pitt (1942), and again in the King Vidor version of War and Peace (1956).
 He secured a seven-picture Hollywood contract after World War II, but was unable to obtain an American visa for "political reasons".
 In a rare starring role, Lom played twin trapeze artists in Dual Alibi (1946).

+He was naturalised as a British citizen in 1947.

 Lom starred as the King of Siam in the original London production of Rodgers and Hammerstein's musical The King and I. Opening at the Drury Lane Theatre on 8 October 1953, it ran for 926 performances.
 He can be heard on the cast recording.